serodriguez68/haskell-cheat-sheet/readme.md

     -- Pattern 2
     fact n = n * fact (n-1)
     ```
++ In pattern matching the `_` is used to match everything without giving importance to what the argument has (it can't be used in the expression).
+For example `myFunc _ 0 =  error "bla bla"` means that no matter what the first argument is, if the second argument is 0, then `error: "bla bla"`
+    + `myFunc _ 0` is equivalent to `myFunc x 0`; however, the use of a `_` is used to indicate others that the first argument should not be used on the expression for that pattern.

 # Guards
 + Definition of functions with multiple cases using booleans.